REGISTRATION PROCESS

 Step 4:

-students are encouraged to promptly request an official copy of their high school transcript or GED, as well as any college transcripts, to support their application.
-These documents should be sent directly to the Admissions Office at NC Dental U, located at 123 Capcom Dr #4, Wake Forest, NC 27587.
+Students are encouraged to promptly request an official copy of their high school transcript or GED, as well as any college transcripts, to support their application.
+These documents should be sent directly to our Admissions Office.
 Submitting these records early helps ensure a smooth and timely admissions process.

 *These documents are required to enroll & graduate from this program.